GolbargK/cupcake-business-analysis-visualization/README.md

-# Power BI Dashboard for a Cupcake Business
+# Data Visualization for a Cupcake Business using Power BI
 <div align="justify">
 In this project, I visualized a cupcake company data in the way that the end user is able to get the fastest responses to their questions.
 The report includes two pages: